davidmerfield/randomColor/README.md

 # Random Color

 For generating attractive colors with an element of randomness.
-Here's an example:
+It's simple to use and returns a hex string by default:

->  randomColor()
+>  randomColor() // => '#F7A7D9'
-   \> '#F7A7D9'

 [See more examples on the demo](https://rawgithub.com/davidmerfield/Random-Color/master/demo/index.html)

 ## Options

-randomColor lets you set preferences for the color it returns.
-Just pass an options object when you call randomColor:
+randomColor accepts an options object to influence the type of color it returns.

-Here's an example with preferences:

->  randomColor({
-      hue: 'orange',
-      luminosity: 'dark'
-   })
-   \> '#F7A7D9'

-The full list of options is as follows:

-- Hue
-      Accepts a color name (e.g. 'orange') or a hue value (e.g. 124).
-- Luminosity
-      Accepts 'light', 'dark', 'bright', 'dull'
-- Complements
-      Accepts a color name (e.g. 'orange') or a hue value (e.g. 124).
-      This will return a color which complements the hue you passed.
-- Contrasts
-      Accepts a color name (e.g. 'orange') or a hue value (e.g. 124).
+**Hue** -  A color name string or a specific hue value.
-      This will return a color which contrasts with the hue you passed.
-- Format
-      Accepts 'hsv', 'hsvArray', 'rgb', 'rgbArray', and 'hex' This modifys the format of the color returned.
+**Luminosity** - 'light', 'dark', 'bright', 'dull' **Format** - 'hsv', 'hsvArray', 'rgb', 'rgbArray', and 'hex'

+Here's an example to produce a random orange color:

+>  randomColor({hue: 'orange'}) // => '#F7A7D9'

 ## How it works

+The goal of the function is to return colors of a random hue with high luminosity.
+We'll use the [HSV color space](http://en.wikipedia.org/wiki/HSL_and_HSV) to determine a color since I find HSV more intuitive than RGB for working with luminosity.

+1. Pick a hue

+First we pick a hue value (**H**) at random. **H** corresponds to the angle on the surface of the HSV cylinder.

+By default, **H** is picked randomly between 0 and 360.
+If a hue preference is specified then the range of possible **H* values is restricted.
+For example, we'd classify orange hues as lying between an **H** value of 18 and 46.

+2. Pick a luminosity

-If you look at a representation of the HSV color space, there's broadly speaking a triangle of attractive colors to the top right for each H value between 0 and 360.
+If you look at a representation of the HSV color space, there's roughly a region of attractive colors to the top right for each H value between 0 and 360.

-![Attractive triangle](/demo/attractive_triangle.png "Attractive triangle")
+![Attractive triangle](/demo/attractive_triangle.png "Attractive triangle") .

-Try to pick an S and V value which lies within this triangle.
 Pick lighter colors from the top left of this region.
 Pick darker colors from the lower right of this triangle.

 If 'dull' pick outside the attractive triangle